Afnisse/webapp-docker/readme.md

 once the installation is completed, open your browser and type `http://ronin.dev`

 # Configuration
-If you want to customize ronin for your own, then please rename `.env.example` to `.env` and edit the configuration.
+If you want to customize ronin, then rename `.env.example` to `.env` and edit the configuration.

-Ronin support only laravel for now, will add support for more websites later.
+By default ronin comes with full support to laravel framework, but it can be customized to support any framework, even custom websites.

 ## Add your website:
 If you want to add your own website, follow these steps:

 1. copy the source code to your website inside `website/src`
 2. backup your .env file
+3. remove .env file
 3. copy the content of `/var/lib/mysql` of your mysql database inside `db/config/var-lib/mysql`
 4. run `./install`